Society of Physics Students

-The Society of Physics Students (SPS) is a professional association with international participation, granting membership through college chapters with the only requirement that the student member be interested in physics.
-All college majors are welcome to join SPS, but the highest representation tends to come from majors in the natural sciences, engineering, and medicine.
+The Society of Physics Students (SPS) is a professional association with international participation, granting membership through college chapters with the only requirement that the student member be interested in physics and astronomy.
+All college students with an interest in physics or astronomy are invited to join SPS, with the majority of students coming from majors in the natural sciences, engineering, and medicine.
+The organization was formed in 1968 through a union of the student sections of AIP and the chapters of honor Society Sigma Pi Sigma and the American Institute of Physics.

 National organization

-The SPS's national council and its executive committee decide the policies of SPS.
-The national council is made up of 36 members, elected by chapters from one of 18 geographic zones.
-Each zone represents a section of the country and is represented by a faculty zone councilor and a student associate councilor.
-Both councilors and associate councilors participate in zone activities and in the annual policy-making meeting of the council.
-The SPS's executive committee consists of the presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS national office director, the SPS/Sigma Pi Sigma historian, an at-large member, a student representative, and the CEO of the American Institute of Physics.
-The director of the SPS national office is Brad R. Conrad, a salaried physicist designated by as the Executive Administrative Officer of the Society.
-The director is supported by additional National Office staff from the American Institute of Physics (AIP) Education Division.
+SPS is governed by an elected council and an executive committee.
+Together, these groups lead and govern the policies of both SPS, and the associated honors society for Physics and Astronomy, Sigma Pi Sigma.
+The SPS council is made up of 18 geographic zones, with each zone electing a student and faculty member to serve.
+Each zone represents a section of world, primarily focused on North America, and is represented by a faculty zone councilor and a student associate councilor.
+Both councilors and associate councilors lead zone activities, support chapters within their zone, and in the annual policy-making meeting of the council.
+The executive committee consists of the presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS office director, the SPS/Sigma Pi Sigma historian, an appointed at-large member, an elected student representative, and the CEO of the American Institute of Physics.
+The director is supported by additional staff of the American Institute of Physics (AIP).
+The directors of the organization, a salaried professional designated by as the Executive Administrative Officer of the Society have included:

+Past Directors of SPS and Sigma Pi Sigma include: